Kandy Travel Guide: 9 Best Things to Do and Travel Tips

 Also engrossing were the thousands of large fruit bats which flew in black clouds through the air and then settled in trees to hang upside down while flapping their wings.

-Hours: Open year-round from 7:30 am to 5:00 pm
+- Hours – Open year-round from 7:30 am to 5:00 pm

-Cost: 1,500 LKR for foreigners (about $8.50 USD)
+- Cost – 1,500 LKR for foreigners (about $8.50 USD)

-4) Kandy War Cemetery
+4) Pay your respects at the Kandy War Cemetery

 This exceptionally well-maintained cemetery (looked after by the Commonwealth War Graves Commission) honors soldiers who died during WWII defending Sri Lanka (plus one soldier who died during WWI).